-For students entering Caldwell University summer 2011 or later, 3 credits in philosophy and 3 credits in theology must be taken, with additional offerings available for meeting enriched core requirements.
+For students entering Caldwell College summer 2011 or later, 3 credits in philosophy and 3 credits in theology must be taken, with additional offerings available for meeting enriched core requirements.
 For the required credits, students must take PH 102 and TH 102.
-For these students, TH 102 serves as a prerequisite for all theology courses and PH 102 serves as a prerequisite for all other philosophy courses.
+For these students, TH 102 serves as a prerequisite for all 200- and 300-level theology courses.